-“There’s still a huge following and a huge desire for things like buttons, keyboards,” Adrian Li Mow Ching told Digital Trends.
+“There’s still a huge following and a huge desire for things like buttons, keyboards,” Adrian Li Mow Ching told Digital Trends at Mobile World Congress 2019.
 “So for us, we’re users — we’re customers of smartphones — and we wanted to bring those things back.”

 The team wanted to pair the keyboard with a modern screen.
-Samsung’s latest Galaxy range have some of the thinnest bezels (edges) around the screen, so you’re getting a beautifully large screen.
-The BlackBerry Key2 has a 4.5-inch screen, and it’s not ideal for consuming a lot of media.
+Samsung’s 2019 Galaxy range has some of the thinnest bezels around the screen, so you’re getting a beautifully large screen, whereas the BlackBerry Key2 has a 4.5-inch screen, and it’s not ideal for consuming a lot of media.

-You can move around the stock Android 9 Pie interface with the keys on the keyboard, and by the product’s launch, you’ll be able to create keyboard shortcuts to open apps.
-So if you tap “I,” you can set it to open Instagram — this is a feature we’ve already seen from TCL’s BlackBerry devices.
+You can move around the stock Android 9 Pie interface with the keys on the keyboard, and you can create keyboard shortcuts to open apps.
+So if you tap and hold “I,” you can set it to open Instagram; it’s a feature we’ve seen on TCL’s BlackBerry devices.

-There’s a 3,200mAh battery in tow, along with Quick Charge 3.0 for faster wired charging, dual stereo speakers, a headphone jack, and NFC for Google Pay.
+A 3,200mAh battery is in tow, along with Quick Charge 3.0 for faster wired charging, dual stereo speakers, a headphone jack, and NFC for Google Pay.

 Pricing and availability